jekyll/jekyll/docs/_docs/static_files.md

 ## Add front matter to static files

-Although you can't directly add front matter values to static files, you can actually set front matter values through the [defaults property](../configuration/#front-matter-defaults) in your configuration file.
+Although you can't directly add front matter values to static files, you can set front matter values through the [defaults property](../configuration/#front-matter-defaults) in your configuration file.
 When Jekyll builds the site, it will use the front matter values you set.

 Here's an example: